Suicide attack: Results of Palestinian suicide attacks

 Early Israeli construction of West Bank barrier in 2003.

 It is more difficult to determine whether Palestinian suicide bombings have proved to be a successful political tactic.
 Hamas "came to prominence" after the first intifada as "the main Palestinian opponent of the Oslo Accords", the US-sponsored peace process that oversaw the gradual and partial removal of Israel's occupation in return for Palestinian guarantees to protect Israeli security. according to the BBC.

 The accords were sidetracked after the 1996 election of right-wing Israeli leader Benjamin Netanyahu.
-From 1994 to 1997, there were 14 suicide attacks that killed 159, not all of which were attributed to Hamas.
 Hamas's suicide bombings of Israeli targets "were widely" credited for the popularity among Israelis of the hardline Netanyahu, from Menachem Begin's Likud party.

-The efficacy of suicide bombing, however, does not appear to have been demonstrated by the al-Aqsa Intifada.
-During this Intifada, the number of suicide attacks increased markedly.
-In the first campaign from 1994 to 1997, there were 14 suicide attacks, in the second from 2001 to 2005, there were 93 attacks.

 The drop in suicide bombings in Israel has been explained by the many security measures taken by the Israeli government, especially the building of the "separation barrier", and a general consensus among Palestinians that the bombings were a "losing strategy".
 The suicides and other attacks on civilians had "a major impact" on the attitudes of the Israeli public.
 Instead of creating demoralization, the attacks generated even greater support for the right-wing Likud party which brought to office another hardliner, the former general Ariel Sharon.
 In 2001, 89% of Israeli Jews supported the Sharon government's policy of "targeted assassinations" of Palestinian militants involved in terrorism against Israel, the number rising to 92% in 2003.
 Opinion polls of the Jewish Israelis found 7884% supported the "separation barrier" in 2004.

+The "heightened security measures" also affected the target populations.
+During the bombing campaign, Israelis were questioned by armed guards and given a quick pat down before being let into cafés.

+In the West Bank, the IDF has at times demolished homes that belong to families whose children or landlords whose tenants had volunteered for such missions, whether completed or not.
+An internal review starting in October 2004 brought an end to the policy, but it was resumed in 2014.
+Other military measures taken during the suicide attack campaign included: a widescale re-occupation of the West Bank and blockading of Palestinian towns; "targeted assassinations" of militants, an approach used since the 1970s; raids against militants suspected of plotting attacks; mass arrests; curfews; stringent travel restrictions; and physical separation from Palestinians via the 650 km Israeli West Bank barrier in and around the West Bank.
+The Second Intifada and its suicide attacks are often dated as ending around the time of an unofficial ceasefire with some of the most powerful Palestinian militant groups in 2005.
+A new "knife intifada" started in September 2015.
+Still, although many Palestinians were killed in the process of stabbing or attempting to stab Israelis, their deaths were not "a precondition for the success" of their mission and so are not considered suicide attacks by many observers.